pkiraly/qa-catalogue/README.md

 # metadata-qa-marc
-Metadata assessment for MARC records
+Metadata quality assessment for MARC records

-Notes:

 * If you would like to play with this project, but you don't have MARC21 I suggest to download records from the Library of Congress: https://www.loc.gov/cds/products/MDSConnect-books_all.html
 * this is an early phase of the project, nor the software, neighter the documentation are ready.
 But still it is in a state which I thought worth sharing
+* for more info see the main project page: [Metadata Quality Assurance Framework](http://pkiraly.github.io)

 ## build